Key Takeaways

 ✗ Not in 1NF

-The products column contains multiple values.
-You can't query "all orders containing a Widget" without a LIKE hack.
+The products column holds multiple values.
+Querying "all orders containing a Widget" requires a LIKE hack — fragile, unindexable, and wrong.

 Fixed